trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/fetch-child-table-values-using-jinja-tags.md

 # Fetch child table values using Jinja tags

-Jinja templating can be used to reference any field on any DocType in ERPNext.
+Jinja templating can be used to reference any field on any DocType in SOMA.
 This can simply be done by calling {{doc.field\_name}} on a print format, where 'doc.name' is the variable name for a certain field.

 However this approach does not work for Child Tables inside a DocType.
 This article will help you traverse and display all rows pertaining to a child table inside any DocType.